aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/print-and-preview/render-the-worksheet-and-workbook-to-image-using-imageorprintoptions/_index.md

 {{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-AsposeCellsExamples-TechnicalArticles-WorksheetToSeparateImage-1.java" >}}

-## **Convert Workbook to Image:**
+## **Convert Workbook to Image**

-In order to render the complete workbook to image format, you may either use the above approach or simply use the [**WorkbookRender**](https://reference.aspose.com/cells/java/com.aspose.cells/WorkbookRender) class that accepts an instance of [**Workbook**](https://reference.aspose.com/cells/java/com.aspose.cells/Workbook) as well as the object of [**ImageOrPrintOptions**](https://reference.aspose.com/cells/java/com.aspose.cells/ImageOrPrintOptions).
+In order to render the complete workbook to image format, you may either use the above approach or simply use the [**WorkbookRender**](https://reference.aspose.com/cells/java/com.aspose.cells/WorkbookRender) class that accepts an instance of [**Workbook**](https://reference.aspose.com/cells/java/com.aspose.cells/Workbook) as well as an object of [**ImageOrPrintOptions**](https://reference.aspose.com/cells/java/com.aspose.cells/ImageOrPrintOptions).

-You can save the whole workbook to a single TIFF image with multiply frames or pages:
+You can save the whole workbook to a single TIFF image with multiple frames or pages:

 {{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-AsposeCellsExamples-TechnicalArticles-ConvertWorkbooktoImage-1.java" >}}